UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 done, hooray!
 ## Testing the camera.
-If you find that fiducial follow or waypoint navigation aren’t working, you need a quick way to test the camera. if you can open an ssh session to the robot, try the following command:
+If you find that fiducial follow or waypoint navigation aren’t working, you need a quick way to test the camera.
+If you can open an ssh session to the robot, try the following command:

 `raspistill -o test.jpg`